 Methods Used to Value TSERS Investment: Pursuant to North Carolina General Statutes, the State Treasurer is the custodian and administrator of the retirement systems.
 The State Treasurer maintains various investment portfolios in its Investment Pool.
-The pension trust funds are the primary participants in the Long-Term Investment portfolio and the sole participants in the External Fixed Income Investment, Equity Investment, Real Estate Investment, Alternative Investment, Credit Investment, and Inflation Protection Investment portfolios.
+The pension trust funds are the sole participants in the Long-Term Investment portfolio, External Fixed Income Investment, Equity Investment, Real Estate Investment, Alternative Investment, Credit Investment, and Inflation Protection Investment portfolios.
+The Fixed Income Asset Class includes the Long-Term Investment and External Fixed Income Investment Portfolios.
+The Global Equity Asset Class includes the Equity Investment Portfolio.
 The investment balance of each pension trust fund represents its share of the fair market value of the net pension of the various portfolios within the pool.
-Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2015 Comprehensive Annual Financial Report.
+Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2016 Comprehensive Annual Financial Report.

-Net Pension Liability: The Authority reported liabilities of \$482,209 and \$163,432 for the years ended June 30, 2016 and 2015, respectively, for its proportionate share of the collective net pension liability.
-The net pension liability was measured as of June 30, 2015 and 2014.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2014 and 2013, and update procedures were used to roll forward the total pension liability at June 30, 2015 and 2014.
+Net Pension Liability: The Authority reported liabilities of \$1,053,292 and \$482,209 for the years ended June 30, 2017 and 2016, respectively, for its proportionate share of the collective net pension liability.
+The net pension liability was measured as of June 30, 2016 and 2015.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2015 and 2014, and update procedures were used to roll forward the total pension liability to June 30, 2016 and 2015.
 The Authority's proportion of the net pension liability was based on the present value of future salaries for the Authority relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2015 and 2014, the Authority's proportion was .013% and .014%, respectively.
+As of June 30, 2016 and 2015, the Authority's proportion was .011% and .013%, respectively.

-Actuarial Assumptions: The June 30, 2016 and 2015 total pension liability was determined by an actuarial valuation performed as of December 31, 2014 and 2013, respectively.
-The total pension liability was calculated through the use of update procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2015 and 2014.
+Actuarial Assumptions: The June 30, 2017 and 2016 total pension liability was determined by an actuarial valuation performed as of December 31, 2015 and 2014, respectively.
+The total pension liability was calculated through the use of update procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2016 and 2015.
 The update procedures incorporated the actuarial assumptions used in the valuations.
 The entry age normal actuarial cost method was utilized.
-Inflation is assumed to be 3% and salary increases range 4.25% to 9.10%, which includes 3.5% inflation and productivity factor.
+Inflation is assumed to be 3% and salary increases range 3.50% to 8.10%, which includes 3.5% inflation and productivity factor.
 The long-term expected rate of return on pension plan investments used in the determination of the total pension liability is 7.25% and is net of pension plan investment expense, including inflation.